WeebNetsu/OSS-UNO/README.md

 ##### Install Requirements:

-Ubuntu: `sudo apt install lua5.4 love luarocks trash-cli`
+Ubuntu: `sudo apt install lua5.4 love luarocks trash-cli` Arch Linux: `sudo pacman -S install lua love luarocks trash-cli`

 #### Modules

-You can use Luarocks to install these modules.
+You can use Luarocks to install these modules - note that some of them are provided in the project source code.

+Install: `luarocks install tl --local`

 - [lunajson](https://luarocks.org/modules/grafi/lunajson)